idekerlab/heat-diffusion/README.md

 ## POST /
 This endpoint diffuses heat in CX network and returns a new network representing the results of the diffusion.

+# BD: Can you provide a sample call and sample results

 ### Query String Parameters

 | Name                  | Default Value      | Description                                                                |